ActivitySim/populationsim/docs/index.rst

 The most common fitting technique used by various population synthesizers is the Iterative Proportional Fitting (IPF) procedure.
-Generally, the IPF procedure is used to obtain joint distributions of demographic variables and random sampling from PUMS to generate baseline synthetic population.
+Generally, the IPF procedure is used to obtain joint distributions of demographic variables and random sampling from PUMS generates the baseline synthetic population.
 One of the limitations of the IPF method is that it does not incorporate person level attributes while generating the joint distributions.
 PopGen uses a heuristic algorithm called the Iterative Proportional Updating Algorithm (IPU) to incorporate both person and household-level variables in the fitting procedure.
 Besides IPF, entropy